shreyanka22/Farm-Management-BigData/README.md

 ```bash
 node server.js
 ```
-And when the server gets connected run the HTML file
+* when the server gets connected run the index.html file